bobbybudnick/SFS-Mobile-Internet-Device/README.md

 # SFS-Mobile-Internet-Device

-This branch just contains support files for the site.
+This branch contains files for VIM3